aviralgarg05/LeadSearching/README.md

 streamlit run app.py
 ```

+In the sidebar, enable "Fast start (sample only)" to quickly ingest a subset and build a small index.
+You can later re-run the buttons with Fast start off to process the full dataset.

 ## Deployment notes (Streamlit Cloud)
 - If you see a runtime error like: "Your system has an unsupported version of sqlite3.
 Chroma requires sqlite3 >= 3.35.0.", it's due to the managed environment using an older sqlite3.
 - This repo is configured to fix that automatically by:
    - Adding `pysqlite3-binary` to `requirements.txt`
    - Shimming `sqlite3` to `pysqlite3` at the top of `app.py`, `leadsearching/search/query.py`, and `leadsearching/indexing/build_index.py` before importing Chroma/LlamaIndex
 - Action: redeploy the app so the new dependency is installed and the shim takes effect.

+### Performance tips
+- Large ingests are optimized with SQLite PRAGMAs, batched inserts, and dropping/recreating selective indexes.
+- Storage location matters: use a fast local disk for `STORAGE_DIR`.
+- Build the vector index in batches; the builder streams docs to keep memory low.

 ## Example Search Results
 ```